lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 roll-off rate.
-With these variables held constant at their means, a House district’s shift from the tenth to the ninetieth percentile in spatial diversity was associated with an increase in roll-off rate of about six percentage points
+With these variables held constant at their means, a House district’s shift from the tenth to the ninetieth percentile in spatial diversity was associated with an increase in roll-off rate of about six percentage points.

- The final political gerrymandering issue that I investigate is how spatial diversity relates to common dis- trict plan metrics such as partisan bias and electoral responsiveness.
-As noted earlier, partisan bias refers to the divergence in the share of seats that each party would win given the same share of the statewide vote.254 For example, if Democrats would win forty-eight percent of the seats with fifty percent of the vote (in which case Republicans would win fifty-two percent of the seats), then a district plan would have a pro-Republican bias of two percent.
 Electoral responsiveness refers to the rate at which a party gains or loses seats given changes in its statewide vote share.
 For instance, if Democrats would win ten percent more seats if they received five percent more of the vote, then a plan would have a responsiveness of 2.0.
-255 As a general matter, the lower a plan’s bias, and the higher its responsiveness, the better the plan is thought to be.
-256
+As a general matter, the lower a plan’s bias, and the higher its responsiveness, the better the plan is thought to be.

-255 See Gelman & King, supra note 11, at 544–45 (defining bias and
-responsiveness).
-256 Reducing bias all the way to zero is unproblematic.
-However, very high rates of responsiveness are undesirable because they result in large changes in seat shares despite only small shifts in vote shares.
-Fortunately, the responsiveness scores reported here are not high enough to raise such concerns.

-Figures 12 and 13 show how states’ spatial diversity averages were related to partisan bias and electoral responsiveness in the 2006, 2008, and 2010 elections.260 I include only states with at least ten congres- sional districts (because bias and responsiveness are not very meaning- ful for states with small numbers of seats), 261 and I use the absolute value of bias (because I am interested in the metric’s magnitude rather than its orientation).
-As is evident from the first chart, spatial diversi- ty has a curvilinear relationship with bias.
-At lower levels of spatial diversity, that is, bias tends to decrease as spatial diversity increases;
-but at higher levels of spatial diversity, bias and spatial diversity tend to move in tandem.
-The curve as a whole is clearly U-shaped.
-262 This result suggests that states seeking to treat the major parties as equitably as possible should not minimize the average spatial diversity of their districts.
-Consistent with the relevant literature, high levels of geographic variation are associated with high bias; 263 they both imply

 The story with responsiveness is more straightforward.
 As the se- cond chart illustrates, responsiveness simply tends to decrease as aver- age spatial diversity increases.
 The states whose districts are most homogeneous, on average, are also the states whose elections are most responsive to changes in public opinion.
 In contrast, the states whose districts are most heterogeneous are also the ones in which even large swings in voter sentiment have little impact on the parties’ seat shares.
-This finding indicates that while high spatial diversity is not a prereq- uisite for a partisan gerrymander (low spatial diversity can also do the trick), it is indeed an effective way to protect incumbents of both par- ties from shifting political tides.
-Advocates of responsive elections, then, may push without hesitation for spatially homogeneous districts to be drawn, since it is these districts that seem most likely (in the ag- gregate) to reflect the public’s evolving preferences.
-265
+This finding indicates that while high spatial diversity is not a prereq- uisite for a partisan gerrymander (low spatial diversity can also do the trick), it is indeed an effective way to protect incumbents of both parties from shifting political tides. **Advocates of responsive elections, then, may push without hesitation for spatially homogeneous districts to be drawn, since it is these districts that seem most likely (in the aggregate) to reflect the public’s evolving preferences.**

 \cite{steph2012}